fbpx

 God reminded me, once again, of His gospel of grace—that He lavished His love and favor upon me, not because I deserve it, but because of His sovereign grace (Eph.
 2:8-9).
 As I clung more tightly to the cross, the grip of besetting sins loosened, and it is now my honor and joy to preach this good news of Jesus to the precious saints of Trinity Cambridge Church.

-I live in East Cambridge with my humble, guileless wife, Hanna, and my three tender, silly daughters, Inae, Inji, and Ina.
+I live in East Cambridge with my self-forgetful, guileless wife, Hanna, and my three tender, silly daughters, Inae, Inji, and Ina.
 I graduated from the Sovereign Grace Pastors College and have a Master of Divinity from Gordon-Conwell Theological Seminary in South Hamilton, MA.

 edward-kang-photo